Skip to main content

 Subject ID and login

 The subject ID (subject.id field in the JSON response) uniquely identifies a given user account.
-The subject ID does not change over time, even if other user attributes (for example email or phone number) associated with that user account are updated.
+The subject ID does not change over time, even if other user attributes (for example email or phone number) associated with a user account might change.

-Your application server should use the subject ID (id field in the JSON of the response) to log in end-users returning to your application.
-Learn more about the subject field in Concepts > Subject.
+Your application should use the subject ID (id field in the JSON of the response) to log in end-users returning to your application.
+You do this by matching the incoming subject ID with the subject ID you received in previous authentications.

 SAML 2.0 attributes